-Lili Reinhart’s Favorite Under-$10 Face Mask is Amazon’s Worst Kept Secret
+Lili Reinhart’s Favorite Under-$10 Face Mask Is Amazon’s Worst-Kept Secret

 When you’re starring on a hit TV show, it’s inevitable that everyone will want to know your every move.
-Such is the case for “Riverdale” star Lili Reinhart, who has shared her entire beauty routine in bits and pieces over the last year.
-Her most recent reveal is courtesy of a long-ranging interview with HelloGiggles.
+Such is the case for “Riverdale” star Lili Reinhart, who has shared her entire beauty routine in bits and pieces over the past year.
+Her most recent reveal is courtesy of an interview with HelloGiggles.

 She and Camila Mendes are fronting JCPenney’s 2018 prom campaign and opened up about everything from the charitable aspect of their collab to the most surprising parts of their skin care routines.
 Whereas her TV co-star has “perfect, poreless” skin, Reinhart is vocal about her struggle with cystic acne and its impact on her regimen.